HomeTop HeadlinesGrammy Winner Has 2 Words to Say to the Nation

 In addition to Album of the Year, Bad Bunny also took home Grammys for Best Música Urbana Album and Best Global Music Performance, further expanding his impressive repertoire of awards.
 These categories recognize urban Latin music, including reggaeton, Latin trap, and other genres that have witnessed a surge in global popularity in recent years.
 His album’s triumph underscores the ongoing mainstream acceptance of Spanish-language music in the U.S. market.

-As he gears up for his Super Bowl halftime show performance on the following Sunday, his Grammy speech has already sparked widespread discussion.
+As he gears up for his Super Bowl halftime show performance, his Grammy speech has already sparked widespread discussion.
 The short yet potent statement underscored escalating tensions over immigration policy, showcasing how musicians continue to use high-profile platforms to broadcast political messages to vast audiences.

 Latest Articles